 Calcium carbonate with magnesium is found in many (but not all) antacids, including the following brands:

-	Seek immediate medical help.
-Do NOT make a person throw up unless told to do so by poison control or a health care professional.
+Seek medical help right away.
+DO NOT make a person throw up unless poison control or a health care provider tells you to.

-	The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the container with you to the hospital, if possible.

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated.
 The person may receive:

 - Breathing support, including oxygen and a tube through the mouth into the lungs